The Roaring Twenties: Plot

 Eddie soon discovers that Jean has never really loved him, and is in fact in love with Lloyd.
 Subsequently, after investing in the stock market, Eddie's bootlegging empire crumbles in the 1929 crash, and he is forced to sell his cab company to George at a price far below its value.
 George mockingly leaves Eddie one cab for himself, stating that Eddie will soon be forced to go back to being a cab driver.

 One day, Jean hails Eddie's cab and he renews his acquaintance with her and with Lloyd, meeting their young son.
 Lloyd now works at the district attorney's office and is preparing a case against George.
 The encounter leaves Eddie despondent as he still harbors feelings towards Jean, and he becomes an alcoholic.

 When Jean discovers that George is planning to have Lloyd killed, she appeals to Eddie for help.
 He initially declines, but ultimately decides to go to George's house to ask him to have mercy on the couple.
-While there, Eddie is mocked again by George for his shabby looks.
-He then decides to have Eddie killed as he believes that Eddie will inform on him in order to help Jean, resulting in a shootout in which Eddie kills George and some of his men.
+When he arrives, George mocks him for his shabby looks and then decides to have him killed as he believes that Eddie will inform on him in order to help Jean.
+A shootout ensues in which Eddie kills George and some of his men.

 After running outside, Eddie is shot by one of George's men and collapses on the steps of a nearby church.
 As the police arrest the remainder of George's gang, Panama runs to Eddie and cradles his lifeless body.
 When a police officer begins inquiring about who Eddie was, she replies, "He used to be a big shot."